hoffstadt/DearPyGui/docs/source/documentation/item-callbacks.rst

 Callbacks are used to give functionality to items.
 Callbacks can either be assigned to the item upon creation or after creation using :py:func:`set_item_callback <dearpygui.dearpygui.set_item_callback>` as shown in the code below.

 Callbacks in DPG take **sender**, **app_data**, **user_data** arguments.

+.. note:: Because they are optional positional arguments you
+    must use the *sender* and *app_data* if you want to use *user_data* standard keyword arguments:

 Sender, App_data
 ----------------

 sender:
-    argument is used by DPG to inform the callback which item triggered the callback by sending the id.
+    argument is used by DPG to inform the callback which item triggered the callback by sending the tag.

 app_data:
     argument is used DPG to send information